I have always loved Street art.

 The most important thing about art and public art in particular, is that you have the ability to find Art and engage with it on a personal.
 Although there are a lot of fantastic locations for Street Art and Public Art in the Greater Boston area there is probably no better neighborhood to familiarize yourself with it locally than Central Square in Cambridge.
 Right on the Redline, Central Square is known to be one of the more colourful neighborhoods in the Metro Boston area and has a long history of supporting creative expression in all its forms.

 Central Square has long been a host to innovative public art.
 With a series of murals and public art installations that date back decades, Central Square recently introduced a series of murals that are part of the Central Square Mural Project, which began in the fall of 2019 and coincided with the 10 year anniversary of “Graffitti Alley,” a.k.a.
 Modica Way, a local treasure and a Gram-able hot spot known for its vibrant and eccentric rotating gallery of wall and graffiti art.

 More recently and in the wake of Covid, and with our lives upended and continuing to head in directions unknown, Central Square continues to be a vibrant neighborhood that supports new creative voices and community through the addition of new artwork.
 Some of the newest work is part of the “Speak Your Piece Campaign” designed to promote inclusion and embrace diversity through new public art pieces installed throughout the neighborhood.
 The truth is there is always new work being planned and installed.
-The new murals feature a wide range of talents, subjects and locations, all either on Mass Ave or Mass Ave adjacent, and when combined together they make for a fun and engaging walk down Mass Ave for anyone who misses museum visits and is looking to get out and about, and maybe seek out something new.
+The new murals feature a wide range of talents, subjects and locations, all are either on Mass Ave or Mass Ave adjacent, and when combined together they make for a fun and engaging afternoon for anyone who misses museum visits and is looking to get out and about, and maybe seek out something new.